PROJECT NICE/KEEP 2017 NEIGHBORHOOD CLEANUP

 Each year these neighborhoods, designated as the NICE and KEEP areas, get a helping hand in the form of a cleanup using City volunteers.
 In addition, these neighborhoods receive educational materials about the City and its services.
 Through the implementation of these projects, the City has been able to keep the number of neighborhood nuisance cases static despite a greater than 33% increase in the City’s population since its inception.

 The Sioux Falls Environmental Health Division and its partnering departments have already begun organizing this year’s NICE and KEEP projects.
 People should watch their mail in mid-March and early April for information on the projects.

-The 2014 Project KEEP area is an area contained within the boundaries of North Cliff Avenue on the west, North Lewis Avenue on the east, the Burlington Northern and Santa Fe Railroad on the north, and East 10th Street on the south.
+Area A is an area contained within the boundaries of South West Avenue on the west, South Minnesota Avenue on the east, West 18th Street on the north and West 41st Street on the south.

 Area B is an area contained within the boundaries of Interstate 229 on the west, North Sycamore Avenue on the east, East 10th Street on the north and East 18th Street on the south.

 The 2017 Project KEEP includes two areas: